rickfay/z17-randomizer/README.md

   - **Woman**
     - Rescue the Maiamai on her roof in Kakariko and then talk to her to get a reward.
     - (Yes... that's really her name.)
-- <u>Great Rupee Fairy improvements</u>
+- <u>Great Rupee Fairy</u>
-  - Automatically throw 3000 rupees as one ~1 minute long action.
+  - Automatically throw 3000 rupees as one action!
-    - More work to do here, but this makes her much more tolerable.
 - <u>Several cutscenes shortened/reworked</u>
   - Triforce of Courage cutscene is notably skipped.
 - <u>Logic Adjustments</u>: